OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-advanced.md

 You can also find the cell responsible for spilling into a given cell by using the [Range.getSpillParent](/javascript/api/excel/excel.range#getspillparent--) method.
 Note that `getSpillParent` only works when the range object is a single cell.
 Calling `getSpillParent` on a range with multiple cells will result in an error being thrown (or a null range being returned for `Range.getSpillParentOrNullObject`).

-## Trace formula precedents
+## Get formula precedents

 An Excel formula often refers to other cells.
-These cells are known as "precedents" to the formula.
+When a cell provides data to a formula, it is known as a formula "precedent".
 To learn more about Excel features related to relationships between cells, see the [Display the relationships between formulas and cells](https://support.microsoft.com/office/display-the-relationships-between-formulas-and-cells-a59bef2b-3701-46bf-8ff1-d3518771d507) article.

-With [Range.getDirectPrecedents](/javascript/api/excel/excel.range#getdirectprecedents--), your add-in can locate the direct precedents to a formula.
-The `getDirectPrecedents` method returns the precedents of a formula that are in the same workbook.
+With [Range.getDirectPrecedents](/javascript/api/excel/excel.range#getdirectprecedents--), your add-in can locate a formula's direct precedent cells.
+The `getDirectPrecedents` method returns formula precedents that are in the same workbook.
+In the Excel UI, the *Trace Precedents* button draws an arrow from precedent cells to the selected formula.
+Unlike the Excel UI button, the `getDirectPrecedents` method does not draw arrows.

 > [!IMPORTANT]
-> The `getDirectPrecedents` method can't trace precedent cells across workbooks.
+> The `getDirectPrecedents` method can't retrieve precedent cells across workbooks.

 The following sample gets the direct precedents for the active range and then changes the background color of those precedent cells to yellow.